Gokulselvadurai/Brain-Tumor-Classification-Using-Machine-Learning/README.md

 # Brain Tumor Classification Using Machine Learning

-- Utilized IEEE DataPort to obtain Brain MRI images for the development of a deep learning-based classification model.
+- Acquired Brain MRI images from IEEE DataPort to develop a deep learning-based classification model.

-- Built a CNN model using Python libraries such as TensorFlow and Keras.
+- Implemented a Convolutional Neural Network (CNN) using Python libraries, including TensorFlow and Keras.

-- Designed custom layers for the proposed model and evaluated it against pre-trained models.
+- Designed and integrated custom layers into the proposed model and benchmarked it against pre-trained models.

-- Fine-tuned the models and compared their effectiveness and performance using a confusion matrix.
+- Fine-tuned the models and evaluated their effectiveness using performance metrics, including the confusion matrix.